apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_connect.md

 ### Examples

 ```
-  # connect to a specified cluster, default connect to the leader/primary instance
+  # connect to a specified cluster
   kbcli cluster connect mycluster

-  # connect to cluster as user
-  kbcli cluster connect mycluster --as-user myuser

   # connect to a specified instance
   kbcli cluster connect -i mycluster-instance-0